conan-io/docs/index.rst

 The `ConanCenter <https://conan.io/center>`_ central repository contains hundreds of popular open source libraries packages, with many pre-compiled binaries for mainstream compiler versions.

-Conan can manage any number of different binaries for different configurations, including different architectures, compilers, compiler versions, runtimes, C++ standard library, etc. When binaries are not available for one configuration, they can be built from sources.
+Conan can manage any number of different binaries for different build configurations, including different architectures, compilers, compiler versions, runtimes, C++ standard library, etc. When binaries are not available for one configuration, they can be built from sources.
 Conan can create, upload and download binaries with the same commands and flows in every platform, saving lots of time